knative/specs/specs/eventing/control-plane.md

 Once a Trigger or Subscription has decided to deliver an event, it MUST do the
 following:

-1. Resolve all URLs and delivery options.
+1. Resolve all URLs and delivery options, using the values in `status` for URL resolution.

 1. Attempt delivery to the `status.subscriberUri` URL following the [data plane contract](./data-plane.md).